-In order to remain in good standing in the MAC [CHMS] program and California University - Silicon Valley, students must meet the following requirements.
+In order to remain in good standing in California University -Silicon Valley, students must meet the following requirements.

-- 1. Maintain a trimester and cumulative grade point average (GPA) of 2.3 or higher. - 2.
-Earn a grade of 2.3 or higher in each TCM core course.
-Please note TCM core courses must be taken sequence. - 3.
+- 1. Maintain an academic term and cumulative grade point average (GPA) of 2.3 or higher. - 2.
+Earn a grade of 2.3 or higher in the core course of the program.
+Please note that core courses must be taken sequence. - 3.
 Maintain student status via enrollment or approved on-leave status.